NBISweden/workshop-r/README.md

 The source material is located on the *master* branch (default).
 The rendered material is located on the *gh-pages* branch.
 For most part, one only needs to update content in master.
 Changes pushed to the *master* branch is automatically rendered to the *gh-pages* branch.

 :exclamation: The first build can take around 30-40 mins depending on the number of R packages (listed in **_site.yml**).
 Subsequent builds take about 2-3 minutes since caching is enabled.
 Caches are removed after 7 days of last access.
 A push after that will require a full rebuild.
+If you want to add new packages related to labs please add them to line **24**.
+For core packages please use line **21**.

 For more details about repo organisation, updating and modifying this repo, check out the [template repo](https://github.com/royfrancis/workshop-template-rmd-ga).